artscii

 - Multiple dithering algorithms: Floyd-Steinberg, Atkinson, and Riemersma

-- Color support: ANSI colors for terminal, RGB for HTML output
+- Color support: ANSI colors for terminal and text output, RGB for HTML output

-- Multiple output formats: Terminal, plain text, and styled HTML
+- Multiple output formats: Terminal, plain text, colorized text, and styled HTML

 - Image adjustments: Resolution, contrast, and brightness controls